 What Factors Impact the Iontophoresis-Based Treatment?

 Iontophoresis is becoming a revolutionary way to treat hyperhidrosis.
-This condition consists of sweating heavily, and it is a bothering symptom in various body parts, including hands and feet.
+This condition consists of sweating heavily, and it is a bothering symptom in various parts of the body, including hands and feet.
 Iontophoresis is a technique designed to create ions out of water molecules and other soluble substances.
 After the target substance is converted into polarized particles with an electrical charge, a mild electrical current creates an electromagnetic gradient in the skin that allows molecules to migrate to deeper layers.
 This is a non-invasive method to deliver certain substances to deep tissues or the bloodstream.

 However, the success of an iontophoresis-based therapy for hyperhidrosis depends on various factors, including skin-related factors and others that would depend on the procedure and the adjustments of the device itself.